 According to CGA research, ever since commercial venues reopened across China following the blockade of COVID-19, there has been an almost uniform division between consumers who have visited bars and those who have stayed away for fear.

 Consumers are more confident when it comes to visiting restaurants.
-The places that consumers feel most comfortable visiting our traditional and refined restaurants, followed by cafés and fast-food restaurants.
+The places that consumers feel most comfortable visiting are our traditional and refined restaurants, followed by cafés and fast-food restaurants.
 While clubs, pubs, and leisure facilities are classified as outlets where consumers feel less confident about returning.

 A Need to adapt quickly to a fast-changing industry